litdb/litdb.dev/MyApp/_includes/home/install.md

 </script>
 ```

-To get the most out of `litdb` we recommend using an editor that supports TypeScript definitions
+To get the most out of `litdb` we recommend using text editors that supports TypeScript definitions
 (e.g. VS Code, JetBrains IDEs, neovim, etc.)

 ## RDBMS Drivers